UST-Center-for-Microgrid-Research/PublicData/Solar Data 2022-2023/ReadMe.md

 This data is from June 13th to June 21st

 ## Dates
-June 13th was sunny
+- June 13th was sunny
-June 14th and 15th had high levels of wild fire smoke with hazardous air quality June 16th and 17th were sunny
+- June 14th and 15th had high levels of wildfire smoke with hazardous air quality
+- June 16th and 17th were sunny
-June 18th was cloudy
+- June 18th was cloudy
-June 19th was partially cloudy
+- June 19th was partially cloudy
-June 20th and 21st were sunny
+- June 20th and 21st were sunny